This FAQ provides information on the Aria storage engine.

 Where can I find documentation and help about Aria?

-To report and check bugs in Aria, see |Reporting Bugs.
+To report and check bugs in Aria, see Reporting Bugs.

 You can usually find some of the Maria developers online on the IRC channel #maria at freenode.

-Who is behind Aria?
+Who develops Aria?

-The core team who have developed Aria are:
+The Core Team who develop Aria are:

 - Michael "Monty" Widenius - Creator of MySQL and MyISAM

-Core developers (in alphabetical order)
+Core Developers (in alphabetical order)

 - Guilhem Bichot - Replication expert, on line backup for MyISAM, etc.